-Ursula recently attended a webinar hosted by RenewEnergy featuring two EV enthusiasts.
+Ursula recently attended a webinar hosted by RenewEnergy featuring two electric car — aka ‘electric vehicles’ or ‘EVs’ for short — enthusiasts.
 Turns out EVs are good for towing, great for work, and light on maintenance.
 Read on…

 David Cann and Bryce Gaton answered questions at RenewEconomy’s EV webinar on 18 May 2020.

-David Cann is a member of the Adelaide Electric Vehicle Association (AEVA) and a founder of the Nissan LEAF Owners Australia and the Hyundai Ioniq and Kona Enthusiasts Facebook groups.
+David Cann is a member of the Adelaide Electric Vehicles Association (AEVA).
+He is also a founder of the Nissan LEAF Owners Australia and the Hyundai Ioniq and Kona Enthusiasts Facebook groups.

 On long trips David charges his EV overnight where he’s staying using a standard power point.
 He’s never been charged for it, although he does like to leave a bottle of wine or some beer at AirBnBs to say thank you 🙂